cabeese/crab-tracker/doc/model-B-config.md

 - Change the default password by running `passwd`

-- Install `emacs` and `vim` (because we respect all beliefs on this team) with `sudo apt-get install emacs vim git`
+- Install `emacs` and `vim` (because we respect all beliefs on this team) with `sudo apt-get install emacs vim`

 - Enable SPI
   - Open `/boot/config.txt` and uncomment the line `dtparam=spi=on`.